 Gaining Happiness by Losing Yourself

 A dissolution of body boundaries during meditation leads to greater happiness, says a new study.
-The results provide evidence that techniques that foster the loss of sense of body boundary can help in the treatment of mood disorders.
+The results provide evidence that techniques which foster the loss of a sense of body boundary can help in the treatment of mood disorders.

 A more selfless existence, in contrast, is based on the feeling of a weaker separation of oneself with the surrounding world and a greater connection with other people.
-Selflessness also comes with beneficial emotions such as compassion and love.
-The self-centered individual is has a static self with rigid desires and regularly occurring disappointments.
-This “selfless self” is engaged with others and results from a dynamic state of acceptance of what comes and goes in life – resulting in more authentic happiness.
+Selflessness also comes with beneficial emotions, such as compassion and love.
+The self-centered individual has a static self with rigid desires and regularly occurring disappointments.
+This “selfless self” is engaged with others and results from a dynamic state of acceptance of what comes and goes in life—resulting in more authentic happiness.

-I like to call this effect “instant meditation” because after a while you can get into states of consciousness that usually only experienced meditators have: a diminished sense of an individuated self, feeling one with the surrounding.
+I like to call this effect “instant meditation,” because after a while, you can get into states of consciousness that usually only experienced meditators have: a diminished sense of an individuated self, feeling one with the surroundings.
 But could this also be a future intervention technique for mental disorders?
 Losing the sense of your bodily boundary would be a way to induce the feeling of selflessness, timelessness, and happiness.
-Justin Feinstein is the director of the LIBR Float Clinic & Research Center in Tulsa, Oklahoma.
+Justin Feinstein is the director of the Float Research Collective.
 He has now started testing the efficacy of repeated floating exposure on individuals with and without mental disorders.
 Individuals may feel that they lose some of their self-centeredness, their immediate anxieties, and gain happiness.

 LinkedIn Image Credit: fizkes/Shutterstock